kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     are correctly propagated to `AllocationResult` (covering combinations of true, false, and omitted cases).
 - **Kubelet DRA Manager Unit Tests**: In `pkg/kubelet/cm/dra/manager_test.go`:
-  - Mock claims with all combinations of `SkipNodePrepare` and `SkipNodeUnprepare` (true/true, true/false, false/true, false/false).
+  - Mock claims with all valid combinations of `SkipNodePrepare` and `SkipNodeUnprepare` (true/true, false/true, false/false).
   - Assert that `prepareResources` and `unprepareResources` behave accordingly:
     - If `SkipNodePrepare` is `true`, `prepareResources` bypasses the plugin manager and succeeds immediately.